MaterializeInc/materialize/doc/user/content/concepts/views.md

 and any associated rows.

-Creating an index on a view executes the underlying view query and the index stores both the key and the associated the view results (i.e., the associated rows) in memory within the [cluster](/concepts/clusters/) where the index is created.
+Creating an index on a view executes the underlying view query and the index stores both the key and the associated results (i.e., the associated rows) in memory within the [cluster](/concepts/clusters/) where the index is created.